 Venison is more popular than any other meat when it comes to making jerky.
 Jerky is, simply put, spiced-up, dried meat.
-Dehydration is a significant step in the processing of deer jerky.
+Dehydration is a significant step in the processing of deer jerky as like beef jerky with a dehydrator.
 It can, however, be a little tricky.
 You MUST know how long to dehydrate deer jerky.

 Dehydrate for too long, and the jerky will be as hard as wood.
 Dehydrate for too short a time, and you lower the shelf life.
 Under-dehydration also runs the risk of not killing pathogens in the venison.

 N.B.:Since you do not cook jerky before eating it, jerky must be processed in a way that kills all pathogens.